BetonQuest/BetonQuest/docs/Documentation/Basics/Scripting-Elements.md

 #### Placeholders

-!!! warning "Use with caution!"
-    The updating behaviour of already started objectives might change in BetonQuest 3.
-Perhaps placeholder changes will be reflected in the amount of an active objective.
-This is not the case right now.

 Objectives support placeholders for their amount options.
 When the objective is started for a player, the amount is set to the placeholder's current value.
 The amount of an active objective will not be updated if the placeholder changes.